L3awdMan/UwU_Push_Swap/README.md

 </td>
 <td width="40%">

-You can also have fun with my UwU checker ₍^. .^₎⟆ only by cloning my repo to your computer.
+You can also have fun with my UwU tester ₍^. .^₎⟆ only by cloning my repo to your computer.

 If you want a standard boring main, just replace `UwU.c` with `main.c` in the push_swap source files in the `Makefile`